Healthy Granola Bars for Kids from the Grocery Store

 - Enjoy Life Foods Chewy Bars

-Choosing a Granola Bar
+Choosing a Healthy Granola Bar for Kids

-While some granola bars may be great options, others pay homage to the candy bar, packing a hefty dose of sugar and fat.
+Granola bars are a convenience food that may have a “health halo.”
+While some granola bars are a great option, others pay homage to the candy bar, with an ingredients list that packs a hefty dose of sugar and fat.

-Consider the fat, calories, fiber, and sugar compared to other brands available.
+Consider the fat, calories, fiber, and sugar compared to other commercial brands available.
+And don’t forget the taste!

 The food industry has come a long way from granola that tastes like cardboard to granola that tastes like candy.

-Be sure to check out The Smart Mom’s Guide to Healthy Snacking book and our other articles about snacking!
+- Be sure to check out The Smart Mom’s Guide to Healthy Snacking book and our other articles about snacking!

-Toddler Snacks for Brain Development
+- Toddler Snacks for Brain Development

 Disclaimer: This is just a small representation from popular brands on the market, not of all bars available.
 Nutrient content may change with different flavor options within each brand.
 The purpose of this chart is Nutrition Facts label education and not specific brand recommendations.